Sebastian Schöps

 Introduction

-Sebastian Schöps works as associate professor at the Department of Electrical Engineering and Information Technology (Dept.18), Technische Universität Darmstadt.
+Sebastian Schöps works as full professor at the Department of Electrical Engineering and Information Technology (Dept.18), Technische Universität Darmstadt.
 Sebastian does research in Computational Engineering, Applied Mathematics, Natural Science, Engineering and Medicine, Computer Architecture and Distributed Computing, see https://www.cem.tu-darmstadt.de.

 Publications